5 Fragen, die du deinem Zeolith-Verkäufer stellen musst

 5 questions you need to ask your zeolite salesperson

-We're getting quite persistent emails rating Lifekraft Zeolite as EXCELLENT.
-I already know that, but here's the thing: I can buy it for €2,800.00 for two years.
-Out of curiosity, I looked up who has already purchased this rating, which you can then use for one or two years. → What I'm trying to say is, I understand why our customers are so confused and unsure.
+We're getting a lot of persistent emails advertising Lifekraft Zeolite as "EXCELLENT."
+I already know this, but here's the kicker: I can buy it for €2,800 for two years.
+Out of curiosity, I checked who's already purchased this rating, which you can then use for a year or two. → What I'm trying to say is, I understand why our customers are so confused and uncertain.
 You can even buy an unverified quality criterion...
-It makes me sad.
+It saddens me.

 1. Where is zeolite mined?

-Read below to find out which grain sizes are recommended for which application. >>
+Read on below to find out which grain sizes are recommended for which application. >>

 3. How was the zeolite ground?